AR-CADE/sparrow/README.md

 - `vulkan(devel)` / `vulkan-headers` / `libvulkan(devel)` (for Vulkan Wayland runner & Impeller backend)
 - Flutter SDK (on `PATH`)

-- `wlrctl` and one of the following terminal emulators may be required during the build process:
+- `wlrctl`, `vkcube` and one of the following terminal emulators may be required during the build process:
   - `alacritty`
   - `foot`
   - `kitty`